 Enter your email address to follow this blog and receive notifications of new posts by email.

 © Brian Brown and Vanishing Media, 2011-2018.
 All Rights Reserved.
 Unauthorized use of this material without express and written permission from this website’s author/owner is strictly prohibited.
 Excerpts and links may by used, provided that full and clear credit is given with appropriate and specific direction to the original content.
-For my legal purposes this now applies to Pinterest, Facebook group pages which collect photos without attribution, Tumblr, and all other photo harvesting platforms.
+For my purposes this now applies to Pinterest, Facebook group pages which collect photos without attribution, Tumblr, and all other photo harvesting platforms.
 Unauthorized use of any material on this site is a violation of copyright.
 Please report broken links and violations of copyright.